-Link math to other areas in the curriculum
+Link mathematics to other areas in the curriculum

-If we link math to other subjects in the curriculum, we show our students that math doesn’t stand alone.
+If we link mathematics to other subjects in the curriculum, we show our students that mathematics doesn’t stand alone.
 It’s part of an integrated system of knowledge that helps us to understand the world.

 The English teacher then used this to springboard into a discussion of students’ emotive and critical responses to the pictures, which then informed an interpretation of the accompanying text.

 It was nothing short of genius.
 Students’ interpretations of the text were so much richer with the input of both subjects, and they left the class having seen that math wasn’t just a series of cold, hard rules governing an abstract world.